saltyrtc/saltyrtc.github.io/content/pages/getting_started.md

 ### TLS Certificate & Key

-Although the SaltyRTC protocol is secure without TLS, we still recommend to supply a valid certificate for TLS.
+Although the SaltyRTC protocol is secure without TLS, we still recommend to supply a valid certificate for TLS as it helps to protect metadata.
 Generate it for your domain you want to use the server on.
-However, it's perfectly fine to not use a certificate during development on a local machine.

 The server can be restarted by sending a `HUP` signal to it after a new certificate has been generated (for example by Let's Encrypt's `certbot`).

+During development, it's perfectly fine to omit the certificate.

 ## Usage